A practical guide to Atlassian AI: Features, pricing & alternatives (2026)

 Atlassian AI pricing explained

-You can't buy Atlassian AI as a standalone product.
-The features are bundled into the existing Jira, Confluence, and JSM cloud plans.
-Starting in April 2025, Rovo will be automatically turned on for accounts on Premium and Enterprise plans.
+Atlassian AI features are bundled into the existing Jira, Confluence, and JSM cloud plans, making it easy to manage your subscription.
+Starting in April 2026, Rovo will be automatically enabled for accounts on Premium and Enterprise plans.

 Here’s a quick breakdown of who gets what:

-eesel AI is an AI platform designed from the ground up for customer service, ITSM, and internal support.
-It connects smoothly with the tools you already use, including Jira Service Management, Zendesk, Confluence, Google Docs, and Slack, without making you change how you work.
+For teams that have knowledge spread across many different platforms, a specialized tool can act as a great companion. eesel AI is an AI platform designed to work alongside customer service, ITSM, and internal support.
+It integrates smoothly with your existing tools, including Jira Service Management, Zendesk, Confluence, Google Docs, and Slack.

-Here’s why it’s a better alternative for most support teams:
+Here’s why it’s a helpful option for many support teams:

 Meet Rovo, the new AI-powered teammate from Atlassian designed to enhance productivity across their suite of tools.